crspybits/GoogleSignIn/README.md

 xcodebuild -target GoogleSignIn -configuration Debug -sdk iphoneos ONLY_ACTIVE_ARCH=NO BUILD_DIR="build" BUILD_ROOT="build" clean build

-// Copy the framework structure (from iphoneos build) to the universal folder-- the lipo step only builds the executable, not the framework structure
+// Copy the framework structure (from iphoneos build) to the universal folder-- the lipo step only builds the executable, not the framework structure.
+Note that `trash` is just a command to move to the directory to the Trash folder.

 trash Framework/GoogleSignIn.framework